swaptacular/swpt_accounts/protocol.rst

    Additional account configuration information.
 Different implementations may use different formats for this field.

-When a `ConfigureAccount`_ message is received, implementations MUST first verify whether the specified account already exists.
+Implementations MAY decide to ignore `ConfigureAccount`_ messages, whose ``signal_ts`` is too far in the past.
+If the implementation decides to process the message it MUST first verify whether the specified account already exists:

 * *If the account does not exist*, implementations MUST attempt to create a new account with the requested configuration settings.
 If